EdSpurrier/Cortex/README.md

 ## Contributing

-We welcome contributions to the Portfolio Project!
+We welcome contributions to the Cortex Project!
 If you're interested in contributing, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

 ## License